talibasya/webpack-screencast/README.md

 You can handle number of chunks by size, count etc. See docs.

 ## 19 advanced require - conditional require
 Add folder `routes` with route and include dinamically.

+## 20 advanced require - require context
+Using `context` manually.

+## 21 advanced require - dinamic require.context
+Adding `require.ensure` to main module tells webpack that creation files will be dinamically.
+U have create wrapper for each component.
+In this case each page will deploy as separate file and loads during working on client side.
+It does a webpack package `bundle-loader`.
+*Can't reproduce*